Are You Teaching Your Kids the Wrong Money Lessons?

 The lesson: You don’t have to plan your spending.
 You can spend today, and deal with it tomorrow.

-The fix: “When children reach age 5, they can start understanding trade-offs before making a purchase,” says Allenbaugh.
-So be vocal about the fact that you’re considering delaying or not making particular purchases.
+The fix: “When children reach age five, they can start understanding trade-offs before making a purchase,” Allenbaugh said.
+It's important to be vocal about the fact that you’re considering delaying or not making particular purchases.
 Doing this once in a while is not enough, he notes: It’s a message you should try to repeat weekly.

 The Mistake: Bailing Your Kids Out When They Make Money Mistakes